Venice with Kids: What to See, Eat, and Skip

 DoEatSkip

-Boat rideGelato dailyOvercrowded museums
+Private boat rideGelato dailyOvercrowded museums

-Mask workshopPizza, cicchettiMidday heat
+Mask workshopPizza & cicchettiMidday heat

-San Giorgio towerPasta, pastriesMain tourist routes
+San Giorgio towerPasta & pastriesMain tourist streets

 💼 Traveling to Venice with Kids?
 Let Us Make It Easy.